Ecommerce usability: the ultimate guide

-Next to adding focus to that internal search option, you need to make sure that your search result pages look focused and show a great overview.
-Next to the products name and image, you want to show the price and even an Add to Cart button.
-For instance, if you have a shop selling Bluetooth speakers, a comparison option will come in handy.
+As well as optimizing that internal search option, you need to make sure that your search result pages look focused and give a great overview.
+You need to show the price and even an ‘Add to Cart’ button next to the product’s name and image.
+In addition, a comparison option will come in handy if, for example, you have a shop selling Bluetooth speakers.

 Category page optimization

 Your category pages could be even more important than your product pages because these are the main entry points for customers.
 In addition, they give customers the option to choose and compare, much like your internal search result pages.
 Your category page should be considered a regular page for SEO but is so much more important when it comes to shop usability.

 Here are some of the things you need to keep in mind:

 - Make sure the page has a valuable piece of content — preferrably at the top of the page, but make sure it doesn’t push the products down too much.
 This content is the glue that holds your products together and one of the reasons the potential buyer ended up here.
 Even if they scroll right to the product listings, they’ll appreciate the extra information (and Google certainly does).

 - List all other categories as well, or at least make them accessible via a drop-down, especially when you have a lot of categories.
 It makes more sense to make them available with the click of a button, rather than listing them all.
 But if your shop only has ten categories, list them, for example in a sidebar or footer menu.

 - Product listings need a proper call-to-action, so don’t hide it.
 Add a button.

 - The product image in the listing will help convince the visitor to click, buy or compare an item.
 Use good quality images that display the product well.